hlr lookup

 Mobile phone attached procedure:

 • Update Location, VLR sends the update location operation over SS7 after successful authentication.
 The key parameters in the update location message are IMSI, VLR, and MSC.
-The HLR sends the subscription data (TeleService, GPRS data, Call Forwarding, Call Barring, and so on) to the VLR so that the mobile user can get the services he or she wants.
+The HLR sends the subscription data (TeleService, GPRS data, Call Forwarding, Call Barring, and so on) to the VLR so that the mobile user can get the services they want.
 HLR updates the roaming VLR and MSC numbers in the local database after a successful location update.

-In the HLR lookup response, the roaming MSC number is sent back to the lookup node, which is received during the location update procedure.
+In the HLR lookup response, the roaming MSC number is returned to the lookup node, which is received during the location update procedure.

 Benefits from lookup:

 • Least Cost Routing: The bulk SMS service provider receives the location information as a result of the lookup (visiting country and visiting network).
-Sending SMS to a mobile subscriber can be performed via a low-cost route or network connection provider.
+SMS can be sent to a mobile subscriber via a low-cost route or network connection provider.

-• Marketing database cleanup: When sending SMS to a mobile phone, the subscriber may or may not be present at all times.
-It costs money to send this subscriber message repeatedly if not present.
-Results in no return on investment.
+• Marketing database cleanup: When sending SMS to a mobile phone, the subscriber may or may not always be present.
+It costs money to send this subscriber message repeatedly, if not present, results in no return on investment.
 If the lookup fails, the HLR lookup service returns a status code for the subscriber.
 If an error results in a permanent failure (for example, Unknown Subscriber), the database for this subscriber can be cleaned.

-• Billed the correct mobile operator, The mobile number portability information can be obtained from the lookup result.
-A lookup service provider can send CDRs to the correct mobile operator for billing purposes.
+• Billed the correct mobile operator.
+The mobile number portability information can be obtained from the lookup result.
+A lookup service provider can send CDRs to the right mobile operator for billing.

-• Save cost by using a more cleaned, accurate mobile number database.
+• Save costs by using a more cleaned, accurate mobile number database.
 A lookup service use can save costs.
-There are organizations, e.g. Colleges or Universities, that do very regular messaging to thousands of alumni members.
+There are organizations, e.g., Colleges or Universities, that do very regular messaging to thousands of alum members.
 Lookup services clean the database for inactive numbers.
 The lookup saves thousands of dollars.

 Location-based content marketing, These days, content marketing is vital and effective.
 Advertisers want to reach people who are close to the business premises.
 HLR lookup returns the current location of a mobile user.
 Content provider uses location information to advertise product effectively.